 -It’s more or less the same distance between Cairns and Perth than between Estonia and Portugal, or Los Angeles and Toronto;

 -One of the longest straight roads in the world links South and Western Australia: 146.6kms without a turn.

 -This road is part of the Nullarbor Drive, 1400kms of absolutely nothing between Kalgoorlie in Western Australia and Ceduna in South Australia.
 Nothing but… the world longest golf course!
 If you want to practice your swing during this boring drive, you’ll find a hole at every roadhouse on the way;

--Perth is the most isolated city in the world with more than one million of inhabitants.
+-Perth is the second most isolated city in the world with more than one million of inhabitants (after Honolulu).
 It’s actually closer to Indonesia than to Sydney or Melbourne!